-It is undeniable that Malaysian parents invest greatly on the education of their little ones to ensure a safe future of the latter.
+It is undeniable that Malaysian parents invest greatly on the education of their little ones to ensure a safe future for the latter.

 The Sijil Pelajaran Malaysia (SPM) is the main national examination that credits candidates with secondary school qualifications, provided they pass.
 The examination is taken in Form 5 after 11 years of schooling.
 SPM is one of the pathways to tertiary education for Malaysian students.

 There is also a difference between SPM and IGCSE and many parents have been seeking alternative pathways towards tertiary education and have been leaning towards the International General Certificate of Secondary Education (IGCSE) otherwise known as IGCSE Malaysia or IGCSE in Malaysia.

 Many universities worldwide require a combination of Cambridge International A Levels and Cambridge IGCSEs to meet their entry requirements.
 Moreover, countries like the UK, US or Canadian colleges and universities allow admissions to students holding a successfully passed IGCSE Certificate.
 Furthermore, this program creates a pathway for the local students from Malaysia to study abroad.

-When students complete their education and move on to the next step, that is, joining the labour force, those holding an IGCSE certificate will greatly benefit from the programme as many of the leading companies worldwide accept and recognise this program.
+When students complete their education and move on to the next step, that is, joining the labour force, those holding an IGCSE certificate will greatly benefit from the programme as many of the leading companies worldwide accept and recognise this programme.

 IGCSE is popular among homeschoolers and adult students.
 Though IGCSE is mostly undertaken by students typically in the age group 14-16 or 15-17 depending on primary 1 entry age, it also allows students from alternative education and adult students to sit for the exam and continue personal education advancement at any age.

-Students are awarded with one IGCSE certificate on each subject- If you take 5 subjects, you will be awarded 5 IGCSE certificates.
-The number of subjects need to be taken is varied from school to school, and also depends upon individual preference.
+Students are awarded with one IGCSE certificate on each subject.
+If you take 5 subjects, you will be awarded 5 IGCSE certificates.
+The number of subjects that need to be taken is varied from school to school, and also depends upon individual preference.

-If you are wondering “what is IGCSE exam”, unlike the Malaysian Certificate of Education (or Sijil Pelajaran Malaysia, aka SPM) which offers examinations once a year, the IGCSE offers examinations twice a year, in June and November.
-The IGCSE is issues results in August and January every year.
+If you are wondering “what is IGCSE exam”, unlike the Malaysian Certificate of Education (or Sijil Pelajaran Malaysia, aka SPM) which offers examinations once a year, the Cambridge IGCSE offers examinations twice a year, in June and November.
+The IGCSE issues the results in August and January every year.
 Parents and students should also be aware of the exam fees as IGCSE exam fees Malaysia can be expensive for some families.

-Moreover, the IGCSE graduates can quickly apply for scholarship or be admitted into college and/or university earlier as compared to the SPM graduate.
+Moreover, the IGCSE graduates can quickly apply for scholarships or be admitted into college and/or university earlier as compared to the SPM graduate.

 IGCSE grading overview is as below: